The Summary subtab displays the list of client configurations currently known to the Cloud Failover Appliance (CFA).

 For more information on backup levels, see Backup level considerations.

 To show available advanced operations, click Advanced on the toolbar or in the context menu.
 The following advanced operations are available:

 Set the debug level (typically used by Infrascale Support for troubleshooting).

-Dedup the client’s backups.
-This will dedup all backups on a client, which can take considerable time and CPU usage depending on the amount of data stored for that client.
+Deduplicate the client backups.
+This will deduplicate all backups on a client, which can take considerable time and CPU usage depending on the amount of data stored for that client.

 This is mostly due to an authentication problem.
-Make sure that the client password on the Edit Client page and in the client’s configuration file are the same.
-If you change the client’s configuration file, make sure that you restart the backup agent on the client.
-Also, make sure that there is no firewall or antivirus software blocking communication and also that the correct software version for the OS is installed. ↩
+Make sure that the client password on the Edit Client page and in the client configuration file are the same.
+If you change the client configuration file, make sure that you restart the backup agent on the client.
+Also, make sure that there is no firewall or antivirus software blocking communication and also that the correct software version for the operating system is installed. ↩